Since completing university, Paul has worked as a bookseller; librarian; and freelance writer. Born in the UK, he now lives in Florida.

-The Florida Keys are a coral island archipelago near the southeastern tip of the US state of Florida, starting about 15 miles (24 km) south of Miami and extending out in a southwest direction and then west toward the Gulf of Mexico.
-The islands lie along the Florida straits.
+A popular destination for fishing, boating, snorkeling, scuba diving, and vacationing generally, the Florida Keys are a coral island archipelago near the southeastern tip of the US state of Florida.
+The islands start about 15 miles (24 km) south of Miami and extend out in a southwest direction and then west toward the Gulf of Mexico.
+The Florida Keys lie along the Florida straits.

 1. There are over 800 keys in total, stretching over 180 miles (290 km).